aulasneo/tutor-contrib-custom/README.rst

 Plugin to customize settings of Open edX.

-It provides a good set of default for most Open edX settings.
+It provides a good set of default for most Open edX settings, and allows to configure many settings from the ``conf.yml`` file.

 Installation
 ------------